GoTolstoy/tolstoy-toly-kb/products/play/introduction/account-management/team/adding-team-members-to-your-tolstoy-account.md

-## How to Add Team Members to Your Tolstoy Account
+## Adding Team Members to Your Tolstoy Account

 1. Click the **Account profile**.
 2. Choose **Settings**.